Computing the logarithmic capacity of compact sets having (infinitely) many components with the Charge Simulation Method: Generalized Cantor sets

 We compare these results with the computed values and the corresponding timings for the BIE method from~\cite{LSN}.
 Approximating $\capp(E_k)$ with the BIE method requires a preliminary conformal map to ``open up'' the intervals of $E_k$ to obtain a compact set of the same capacity, but bounded by smooth Jordan curves.
 Then the method is used to compute the capacity of this new set.
 For approximating $\capp(D_k)$ with the BIE method, no preliminary conformal map is needed since $\partial D_k$ is smooth.
 For both cases, we take $n=2^6$ discretization points on each of the $m=2^k$ boundary curves, and the obtained results are presented in Table~\ref{tab:ccs-o}.
 (The value $n = 2^6$ was chosen, since with this value the BIE method yields the logarithmic capacity of a single disk and of two disks with equal radius with a relative error of order $10^{-16}$.)
 Further, by Tables~\ref{tab:ccs-n} and~\ref{tab:ccs-o}, there is a good agreement between the approximations of $\capp(D_k)$ obtained by the BIE method from~\cite{LSN} and the method presented in this paper.
 This agreement improves as $k$ increases.
 As described in Remark~\ref{rmk:savings}, the new method is significantly more efficient, since it uses only a single charge point for each component of $D_k$.
 In addition, we have used the special (centrosymmetric) structure of the system matrices as well as a preconditioner for GMRES to speed up the computations.

 The estimate of $\capp(E)$ in~\cite{LSN} was obtained by extrapolation from the computed values for $\capp(E_k)$.
 Using the same approach here, we start by noting that the differences

 decrease linearly on a logarithmic scale.
-We store these $15$ values in the vector $d$, and use the MATLAB command {\tt p=polyfit(5:19,log(d),1))} to compute a linear interpolating polynomial $p(x)=p_1x+p_2$ for the values $\log(d_k)$.
+We store these $15$ values in the vector $d$, and use the MATLAB command {\tt p=polyfit(5:19,log(d),1))} to compute a linear polynomial $p(x)=p_1x+p_2$ of best approximation in the least squares sense for the values $\log(d_k)$.
 The computed coefficients are

 Starting with our computed approximation of $\capp(D_{20})$ we can then approximate $\capp(D_k)$ for $k\geq 21$ by extrapolation, i.e.,

 Since $\exp(p(52))<10^{-16}$, we use this formula with $k=52$ for our final estimate of $\capp(E)$ which is shown in Table~\ref{tab:middle-third}.
 Applying the same extrapolation approach to the values obtained by the BIE method (see Table~\ref{tab:ccs-o}) yields the estimates of $\capp(E)$ presented in Table~\ref{tab:middle-third}.